CLI Companion

 Token:

-Add token to git credential helper?
-(Y/n)
+Add token as git credential?
+(Y/n) y

 Your token has been saved to /Users/yourusername/.cache/huggingface/token